jimka2001/clojure-rte/doc/genus.md

 (subtype?
 'Long '(or String (not Long))) ;; false
 ```

 * `disjoint? [t1 t2 default]` --- predicate to determine whether two types are disjoint in the sense that their intersection is empty.
 There are three possible answers to this question, `true`, `false`, and `:dont-know`.
-The four possible values of `default` are `true`, `false`, `:dont-know`, `:warning`.
-If it cannot be determined whether the designated types are disjoint, and `default` is `warning` then a warning message is emitted and `false` is returned.
+If it cannot be determined whether the designated types are disjoint, then the `default` value is returned.

 Example
 ```clojure